TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <img src= "/Documentation/Images/Camera Hardware System/Servo_Angle_Chart.png" width="345" height="225">

 ### Camera
-The camera selected for this application is a [temp] camera with a variable lens attached.
-This lens has a variable focal length ranging from [4-12 millimeters], allowing for the system to be tuned to each specific deployment area when installed. <!--Arducam 5MP OV5647 Camera with a resolution of 2592 x 1944 pixels.
-The 23mm focusing lens has a focal length of| ELP 8MP USB 3.0 camera containing a Sony IMX317[^7] Camera sensor.
-The attached lens has variable manual zoom, focus, and ISO, with a focal length ranging from 2.8 mm - 12 mm and the field of view ranging from unspecified values. -->
+The camera selected for this application is a 12.3MP IMX477 with a variable lens attached.
+This varifocal lens has an adjustable focal length ranging from [4-12 millimeters], allowing for the system to be tuned to each specific deployment area when installed.
+To communicate and control the camera shutter, the camera will be connected using a 3 ft ( 91.44 cm) CSI ribbon cable
 []image

 ### Enclosure
 <!-- Box for electronics and clear top for camera -->
 To protect the sensitive electronics required for the control of this system, <!--(two)*--> a half-opaque, half transparent polycarbonate enclosure will be utilized.
 The Raspberry Pi, along with the remainder of the system, will be enclosed within it.
+This box will be rated to protect from water up to a rating of IP67

 []image
 <!--*Sensitive to team review-->